-Keep in the mouth for as a long as possible (then spit, don't swallow) until your liquid is gone.
+Keep in the mouth for as long as possible (then spit, don't swallow) until your liquid is gone.

-This product stimulates the salvary glands, so you may feel the need to spit a few times more after being done.
+This product stimulates the salivary glands, so you may feel the need to spit a few times more after being done.
 If your gums were bleeding at all, you will see small bits of coagulated blood in the sink when you spit.
 These will lessen over time with regular use.